atomicjolt/atomic-search-widget/README.md

 2. Rename .env.example to .env.
 This file contains the port the server will use.
    The default 8080 should be fine, but you can also use a local domain or ngrok if you wish.
 3. run ./bin/setup or ./bin/setup-linux
-3. Install packages with
+4. Install packages with

     `yarn`

-4. Start server with:
+5. Start server with:

   `yarn hot`

-5. Upload the file loaders/local.js as your canvas theme js (Do this in a subaccount or on test or beta canvas.
+6. Upload the file loaders/local.js as your canvas theme js (Do this in a subaccount or on test or beta canvas).
 It's a small snippet that simply loads the js from the webpack server.

 #Check for updates